pymupdf/PyMuPDF/docs/recipes-images.rst

     pix = page.get_pixmap(matrix=mat)  # use 'mat' instead of the identity matrix

-Since version 1.19.2 there is a more direct way to set the resolution: Parameter ``"dpi"`` (dots per inch) can be used in place of ``"matrix"``.
-To create a 300 dpi image of a page specify ``pix = page.get_pixmap(dpi=300)``.
+Since version 1.19.2 there is a more direct way to set the resolution: Parameter `"dpi"` (dots per inch) can be used in place of `"matrix"`.
+To create a 300 dpi image of a page specify `pix = page.get_pixmap(dpi=300)`.
 Apart from notation brevity, this approach has the additional advantage that the **dpi value is saved with the image** file -- which does not happen automatically when using the Matrix notation.

 ----------

+.. _RecipesImages_C:

 How to Create :index:`Partial Pixmaps` (Clips)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~